Skin color names can be confusing at times, believe me, I know!

 Knowing your skin tone helps you pick clothes that suit you, take proper care of your skin, and find products that are best for your skin tone.

-While some skin tones require more care than others and are difficult to maintain, it is essentials to remember all skin tones are beautiful.
+While some skin tones require more care than others and are difficult to maintain, I’ve got something to tell you: all skin tones are beautiful.

 References